 Do They Bark a Lot?

 The short answer is yes.
 But this is because Pomeranian dogs have been trained to be working dogs since they were bred from German Spitz dogs.
 They bark to alert their humans that something has happened.
 Untrained Poms may seem to bark endlessly, but with a good trainer, you can work on this habit and get it out of your dog’s system.
 Eventually, they’ll stop barking on command.
+Head over to our review of dog silencers for more alternatives.

 How Do you Keep Them Entertained?